Malika1109/Random-Separators-for-SLMs/README.md

 ## Reproducability

 All experiments were carried out on NVIDIA A16 GPU.
 All reported results are averages across seeds 1-5 for robust evaluation.
+The results were reported using context_shot_size = 1, num_random_draw = 160 and corpus_size = 64.

 ## Citation